 Important: Confirm with your lecturer whether you are using APA 6th or APA 7th as they are slightly different.

-Research participant interviews are if you interviewed people as part of your own research methodology.
+Research participant interviews are those you conduct yourself as part of your own original research methodology.
 These do not need to be cited or referenced.

-Use the name of the person being interviewed in the citation.
+Use the name of the person being interviewed in the citation as the author.

 During an interview with Neil Armstrong … (Armstrong, 2001).